schnerd/sharedstreets-python/README.md

 # SharedStreets (Python)

-This fork has utilities for turning event SharedStreets event tiles into geojson.
+This fork has utilities for turning SharedStreets event tiles into geojson.

 See https://github.com/sharedstreets/sharedstreets-python for source project README.